Updated: July 2020

-Circumpolar Arctic and sub-Arctic waters.
-Two stocks inhabit the North Atlantic – one in Eastern Canada/West Greenland, and one in the Greenland Sea/Svalbard area.
+Bowhead whales can be found in the circumpolar Arctic and sub-Arctic waters.
+Two stocks inhabit the North Atlantic – one in Eastern Canada-West Greenland, and one in the Greenland Sea-Svalbard area.

-Historically hunted by Inuit, and also a large commercial hunt.
-Small numbers taken by Inuit in Canada and Greenland.
+Bowhead whales have historically been hunted by Inuit and there has also previously been a large commercial hunt.
+Currently small numbers are taken by Inuit in Canada and Greenland.

-Populations reduced by historical whaling, but the Eastern Canada-West Greenland stock is increasing, and new evidence shows possible increases in the Spitzbergen stock as well.
+Populations were reduced by historical whaling but the Eastern Canada-West Greenland stock is increasing and new evidence shows possible increases in the Spitzbergen stock as well.
 Hunting is managed by DFO in Canada.
 Greenland obtains quotas from the IWC and gives additional regulations.

 Icelandic: Grænland hvalur

 English: Bowhead whale, Greenland right whale or Arctic whale

 Bowheads average length is approximately 18 m long (although they can reach a length of 20 m).
 They have a body mass of 70-100 tonnes.
 Females are larger than males

 Bowhead whales live up to ~200 years (George et al. 1999).

 Bowhead whales are filter feeders.
 They feed by swimming slowly forward with their mouth wide open.
 Their diet consists of zooplankton, mainly copepods